sveronneau/gcp-mig-lb/README.md

 Scripts uses a GCP service account and a JSON file with your account token and VARS defined in variables.tf

-Once all is setup, hit the Load Balancer Public IP

 # Steps
 1) Install [Packer](https://www.packer.io) and [Terraform](https://www.terraform.io)
 2) Clone this [repo](https://github.com/sveronneau/gcp-mig-lb.git)